GurpreetSran/react-express-weather-report/README.md

 Run app in dev mode: 'npm run dev'.
 Note this will run two application together, FE and BE.

-Note: you might need to install nodemon globally. 'npm install -g nodemon'
+Note: you might need to install nodemon globally. 'npm install -g nodemon'.